-Story: The secret is out on Hagg Lake.
-It sits less than 40 miles west of Portland, Oregon and nestled in the beautiful Scoggins Valley.
-There’s not a weekend that the lake isn’t packed full of people fishing, wake boarders, or runners & cyclists circumnavigating its shores but it’s still my go-to location for paddle-boarding.
-Its multiple inlets offer the chance to explore, observe local fauna, hammer out a workout and of course a chance to just be a part of nature.
+The secret is out on Hagg Lake.
+It sits less than 40 miles west of Portland, Oregon — nestled in the beautiful Scoggins Valley.
+There’s not a weekend that the lake isn’t packed full of people fishing, wake boarding, running, and cycling on or near its shores, but it’s still my go-to location for paddle boarding.
+Its multiple inlets offer the chance to explore, observe local fauna, hammer out a workout, and of course, a chance to just be a part of nature.

-Pro Tips: Watch the forecast!
-In a state like OR, the weather can be drastically different an hour away!
+Watch the forecast!
+In a state like Oregon, the weather can be drastically different an hour away!

 I like to keep a small, hand broom with my board for use when rolling it up.
 Great way to brush off excess water, sand, dirt, rocks, etc. when rolling it up to transport.